doordeck/docs/docs/guide/sharing-doors.md

 The information provided here is for educational purposes and to help you understand the underlying processes.
 :::

-Sharing a door is one of the secure operations within Doordeck that must be performed by a door administrator who has a valid ephemeral key, see our guide on
+Sharing a door is one of the secure operations within Sentry Interactive that must be performed by a door administrator who has a valid ephemeral key, see our guide on
 [registering an initial ephemeral key](ephemeral-key-registration-unlocking-a-door.md) and [registering subsequent ephemeral keys](adding-more-ephemeral-keys-secondary-authentication-checks.md) when logging into new devices.

-Although the actual operation to share a door is structurally very similar to an unlock request, there is some initial data needed before we can proceed, in particular we need to know the Doordeck identifier for the user you want to share a door with, and we need to know their public key.
+Although the actual operation to share a door is structurally very similar to an unlock request, there is some initial data needed before we can proceed, in particular we need to know the Sentry Interactive identifier for the user you want to share a door with, and we need to know their public key.

 :::tip